Tomas Tranströmer: Poetry

 Tranströmer is considered to be one of the "most influential Scandinavian poet[s] of recent decades".
 Tranströmer published 15 collected works over his extensive career, which have been translated into over 60 languages.
 An English translation by Robin Fulton of his entire body of work, New Collected Poems, was published in the UK in 1987 and expanded in 1997.
 Following the publication of The Great Enigma, Fulton's edition was further expanded into The Great Enigma: New Collected Poems, published in the US in 2006 and as an updated edition of New Collected Poems in the UK in 2011.
 He published a short autobiography, Minnena ser mig (The Memories see me), in 1993.

 By the mid-1960s, Tranströmer became close friends with poet Robert Bly.
 The two corresponded frequently, and Bly would translate Tranströmer's poems into English.
 In 2001 Bonniers, Tranströmer's publisher, released Air Mail, a work consisting of Tranströmer's and Bly's day-to-day correspondence on personal, contemporary and literary matters c.
 1965–1991 – in a style that vividly conveyed how close friends the two had soon become.
 Bly also helped arrange readings for his fellow poet in America.
 The Syrian poet Adunis helped spread Tranströmer's fame in the Arab world, accompanying him on reading tours.

 In the 1970s, other poets accused Tranströmer of being detached from his own age, since he did not deal overtly with social and political issues in his poems and novels.
-His work, though, lies within and further develops the Modernist and Expressionist/Surrealist language of 20th-century poetry; his clear, seemingly simple pictures from everyday life and nature in particular reveals a mystic insight to the universal aspects of the human mind.
+His work, though, lies within and further develops the Modernist and Expressionist/Surrealist language of 20th-century poetry; his clear, seemingly simple pictures from everyday life and nature, in particular, reveals a mystic insight to the universal aspects of the human mind.
 A poem of his was read at Anna Lindh's memorial service in 2003.

 Tranströmer went to Bhopal immediately after the gas tragedy in 1984, and alongside Indian poets such as K. Satchidanandan, took part in a poetry reading session outside the plant.

 Tranströmer suffered a stroke in 1990 that left him partially paralyzed and unable to speak; however, he continued to write and publish poetry through the early 2000s.
-One of his final original volumes of poetry, Den stora gåtan, was published in 2004, translated into English in 2006 as The Great Enigma.
+One of his final original volumes of poetry, Den stora gåtan, was published in 2004, and translated into English in 2006 as The Great Enigma.